-All Year 12 students follow our History of Ideas course from September-February of Year 12, and complete an EPQ (Extended Project Qualification) from September to June of Year 12.
+All Year 12 students follow our Langton+ programme throughout Year 12, and complete an EPQ (Extended Project Qualification) from September to June of Year 12.

 All Year 12 students are also required to participate in our Wednesday afternoon programme of activities (competitive and/or recreational sport, academic research projects, or other approved activities).